svrnm/exceldatatables/README.md

 ### Contact ###

-For any questions you can contact Severin Neumann <severin.neumann@elearning-ag.de>
+For any questions you can contact Severin Neumann <s.neumann@elearning-ag.de>